salesforce/einstein-platform/documentation/cookbook/llm-open-connector-ibm.md

 ## Step 3\.
 Create a BYOLLM Connection to the watsonx Model in Einstein Studio

-Before you connect your Open Connector implementation to Einstein Studio, you’ll need three pieces of information from Step 1: project-id, API key, and region-id.
+Before you connect your Open Connector implementation to Einstein Studio, you need three pieces of information from Step 1: project-id, API key, and region-id.

-1. Log into your Salesforce org as an admin user and open Einstein Studio.
+1. Log in to your Salesforce org as an admin user and open Einstein Studio.
 2. Click **Model Library**.
 3. Click **Add Foundation Model**.